wilson0x4d/X4DESO/X4D_Bank/README.md

 - Fix bug with boolean options not being read correctly.

 v1.3
-- Settings are now Per-Character.
+- Settings are now Per-Character, or Account-Wide, you decide.
-- Now performs bank deposits.
+- Now performs bank deposits, thanks to users pointing out several add-ons which already make protected API calls.

 v1.2
 - Fix 'reset to defaults' bug in Options UI.